billwaddyjr/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 and might not be a simple description of the image’s visual characteristics.
 In general, for every graphic, edX recommends that you provide a text alternative that provides the equivalent information that a sighted learner would obtain from viewing the graphic.
+If the image contains words that are important for understanding the content, include the words in the text alternative.

 Use the following guidelines when you include images in your course.